 M.A.E.S.
 Curriculum & Courses

-The required core courses cover topics in environmental management, climate change, sustainability, environmental policy, systems thinking, and cost-benefit analysis.
+The core courses cover topics in environmental management, climate change, sustainability, environmental policy, systems thinking, and cost-benefit analysis.
 Our elective offerings encompass a variety of subjects, including environmental justice, risk and society, natural resource management, community-based conservation, project management, marketing, and non-profit leadership.

 Our online classes cater to a global audience and offer flexibility for students who want to work and study simultaneously.
 For those desiring a more traditional experience, courses can be taken in-person at our picturesque Baltimore, Maryland campus.
 An optional study-abroad offers hands-on learning and in-person interaction with faculty and other students in the program.